 Mikhail

-A silent assassin who becomes infatuated with Ansel of Briarcliff.
+Mikhail is a Silent Assassin who is infatuated with Ansel of Briarcliff.

 Lord Loch

-The self-anointed High King of the Wastes, he slaughtered the prior rulers of the Western Wastes.
+Lord Loch is the self-anointed High King of the Wastes after he slaughtered the prior rulers of the Western Wastes.

 The Silent Assassins